DmitriBogdanov/UTL/docs/module_strong_type.md

 `Arithmetic<T>` supports the same set of binary / unary operators as its underlying `value_type`.

-The only exception to this rule is `operator!()` which is intentionally prohibited together with implicit casts.
+The only exception to this rule is `operator!()` which is intentionally prohibited similarly to implicit casts.

 [`std::swap()`](https://en.cppreference.com/w/cpp/algorithm/swap.html) support is also provided.